Gadadesachin96/bjl/.github/CONTRIBUTING.md

-# Contributing to Shadcn-Admin
+# Contributing to BJE-Admin

-Thank you for considering contributing to **shadcn-admin**!
+Thank you for considering contributing to **BJE-admin**!
 Every contribution is valuable, whether it's reporting bugs, suggesting improvements, adding features, or refining README.

 ## Table of Contents